-The property factor is a fraction, the numerator of which is the average value of the taxpayer's real and tangible personal property owned or rented and used in this state during the tax period and the denominator of which is the average value of all the taxpayer's real and tangible personal property owned or rented and used during the tax period.
-The average value of property owned by the taxpayer means the average of the original cost of the property including inventories at the beginning and ending of the tax period.
-Property rented by the taxpayer is valued at eight (8) times the net annual rental rate.
+The property factor is a fraction, the numerator being the average value of the taxpayer's real and tangible personal property owned or rented and used during the tax period and the denominator being the average value of all the taxpayer's real and tangible personal property owned or rented and used during the tax period in this State.

-The payroll factor is a fraction, the numerator of which is the total amount paid in this state during the tax period by the taxpayer for compensation, and the denominator of which is the total compensation paid everywhere during the tax period.

-Compensation is paid in this state if: (a) the individual's service is performed entirely within the state or, (b) the individual's service is performed both within and outside the state incidental to the individual's service within the state or (c) some of the service is performed in the state and (1) the base of operations (or if there is no base of operations the place from which the service directed or controlled) is in the State or (2) the base of operations or the place from which the service directed or controlled is not in any state in which some part of the service is performed, but the individual's residence is in the state.
+The payroll factor is a fraction, the numerator of which is the total amount paid in this State during the taxable year by the taxpayer for compensation paid both within and without the State during the taxable year.
+The payroll factor shall include only that compensation which is included in the computation of the apportionable income tax base for the taxable year.
+Compensation is paid in this state if: (a) the individual's service is performed entirely within the state or, (b) the individual's service is performed both within and outside the state incidental to the individual's service within the state or, (c) some of the service is performed in the state and, (1) the base of operations (or if there is no base of operations the place from which the service is directed or controlled) is in the State or, (2) the base of operations or the place from which the service directed or controlled is not in any state in which some part of the service is performed, but the individual's residence is in the state.